Bo Hopkins: Personal life

 After his military service, he began dating Norma Woodle, whom he married at age 21, and they had a daughter in July 1960.

 Hopkins became interested in pursuing an acting career, but his wife disapproved of it and she soon left him, taking their daughter with her.
 After appearing in some area plays, he received a scholarship to study acting and stage production at the Pioneer Playhouse in Kentucky, where he soon moved.
 From Kentucky, he made his way to Manhattan to act in more stage plays.
 After that, he moved to Hollywood with his cousin's boyfriend, who wanted to be a stuntman.
 He earned a living parking cars while studying at the Actors Studio, where one of his classmates was Martin Landau.

 Hopkins had a two-year relationship with Gondola co-star Sondra Locke.
-They presented themselves as a couple on the game show Tattletales despite her existing marriage.
+They presented themselves as a couple on the game show Tattletales despite her existing marriage to Gordon Anderson.
 Their episodes aired just days before she left for Arizona to start shooting The Outlaw Josey Wales.

 Hopkins was married to Sian Eleanor Green from 1989 until his death; they had a son in 1995.
 After six years of professional inactivity, Hopkins returned to acting, reading scripts, and was writing his autobiography.

+Death

-Bo Hopkins died after suffering a heart attack on May 28, 2022, at the age of 84.
+Hopkins died on May 28, 2022 at Valley Presbyterian Hospital in the Van Nuys section of Los Angeles after suffering a heart attack, aged 84.